+Perhaps this recipe would be better called Spaghetti alla Norma, since that’s the pasta I used.
+But, this is a classic Sicilian dish with a story.
 One of the most famous people from Sicily, Vincenzo Bellini was a great composer, particularly of Bel Canto Opera.
 A signature dish of Sicily, Pasta alla Norma was named after one of the Composer’s most famous works, the opera Norma.
 There are two versions of the story about how the dish was named – the first accredits the title to a Sicilian writer, Nino Martoglio, contemporary to Bellini who is claimed to have said that the dish was ‘a Norma’ meaning that it was as perfect as the opera.
 The second claims that Bellini himself used to enjoy the dish regularly and that the owner of the restaurant where he dined named the dish in his honour.
 Of course, the real truth is immaterial – at least for me – it’s the recipe for Pasta alla Norma itself which matters.

 - 100-150 g Spaghetti We used fresh Caserecce in Sicily.
 If I'd been able to find the right flour I might have made some.

 - 1 Aubergine or Eggplant

 - 1 tablespoon Sundried Tomato Paste thinned in a little water

 - 2 cloves Garlic chopped and crushed in a little salt

 - Slice the aubergine into thin rounds about 1/4cm thick.

 Fry the aubergine or eggplant in olive oil, if necessary in batches, till fully cooked and slightly caramelised, then cut into thin matchstick slices